wellpro-paul/med-interviewer/readme.md

 # Conversational Medical Intake App (Prototype)

 This is a prototype of a conversational medical intake app.
 It uses a chat interface powered by an LLM (OpenAI or Gemini) to interview patients in natural language using questionnaires defined in FHIR Questionnaire JSON.
-It runs locally using Node, vite and the local browser.
+It runs locally using Node, Vite, and the local browser.

 ## Features
 - Multi-page app with navigation:
   1. **Questionnaire Import:** Paste, upload, or extract from PDF a FHIR Questionnaire JSON or Markdown.
 Transform Markdown or extracted PDF text to FHIR JSON using Gemini LLM (no regex).
 Upload FHIR JSON directly.
 Save the questionnaire to the catalog for use in the interview.
   2. **Chat Interview:** Conversational intake flow, driven by the loaded FHIR Questionnaire.
-Hybrid scoring system (0–4 scale) for each symptom.
+Hybrid scoring system (0–4 scale) for each symptom, with support for FHIR itemWeight extensions.
 Chips-only UI for questions with a small number of options (configurable).
   3. **Logs:** View, download, or delete chat logs (Markdown and FHIR JSON) in a full-page UI.
   4. **Catalog:** View, rename, delete, and start chat with any saved questionnaire.
 Toggle between raw JSON and a human-readable summary of questions/answers.
 - Responsive chat UI (works on mobile and desktop)